The smallest of Shetland's three North Isles, Fetlar is known as the 'garden of Shetland' thanks to its lush and fertile landscapes.

 Fascinating facts

 • Legend says the ancient ring of stones known as the Haltadans is a fiddler and his wife (the two centre stones) who were playing music for a group of trows (Shetland's little people) dancing in a circle when the sun came up and turned them all to stone.
-The stones are sited in the Statutory Bird Sanctuary so permission must be sought before visiting the site.
+The stones are sited in moorland, used by birds as a nesting site.
+Anyone visiting the area must obey the guidance in the Scottish Outdoor Access Code.

 • Fetlar is rich in stories and folklore.
 The Fetlar Interpretive Centre has extensive recordings of many stories told by Jeemsie Laurenson, a well-known local storyteller and man of legendary strength.

-• The island has a fascinating geology, including rare relicts of oceanic crust called ophiolites and a unique conglometare in the area around Funzie.
-A 'geowall' made of the island's great variety of rock types is situated near the Loch of Funzie.
+• The island has fascinating geology, including rare relics of oceanic crust called ophiolites and a unique conglomerate in the area around Funzie.
+A 'geowall' made of the island's great variety of rock types is near the Loch of Funzie.
+Discover more about Geopark Shetland here.